amiryxe/vanilla-js-glossary/README.md

-# Simple-JS-Glossary
+# Vanilla JS Glossary

-Simple Glossary maked by vanilla JS for My personal words.
+Glossary maked by vanilla JS for add personal words.
 It can insert new words and manage them.

 ## Run: